-- Ambient air quality in the project areas and, for the mine site, the results of a baseline survey of ambient air quality, including the following contaminants: Total Suspended Particulates, PM2.5, PM10, SOx, VOCs and NOx; - Current ambient noise levels at both sites and within the local area, including the results of a baseline ambient noise survey.
+- Ambient air quality in the project areas and, for the mine site, the results of a baseline survey of ambient air quality, including the following contaminants: Total Particulate Matter (e.g. dust deposition), Total Suspended Particulates, PM2.5, PM10, SOx, VOCs and NOx; - Current ambient noise levels at both sites and within the local area, including the results of a baseline ambient noise survey.
 Information on typical sound sources, geographic extent and temporal variations will be included; - Existing ambient light levels at the project site and at any other areas where project activities could have an effect on light levels.
-The EIS will describe night-time illumination levels during different weather conditions and seasons; and - Historical records of total precipitation (rain and snow), mean, max and min temperatures;
+The EIS will describe night-time illumination levels during different weather conditions and seasons; and - Historical records of total precipitation (rain and snow), mean, max and min temperatures.